ice09/ice09.github.com/_posts/2013-09-27-scheduled-web-service-calls-with-spring-boot--spring-web-services.md

 ¦   +-- input.xml
 </pre>

 no surprises here.
-Even though it is surely possible with customizing Maven, I decided to manually copy the two configuration files to the target directory, so I can start with {{java -jar gs-scheduling-tasks-0.1.0.jar}} from the target directory immediately.
+Even though it is surely possible with customizing Maven, I decided to manually copy the two configuration files to the target directory, so I can execute it with {{java -jar gs-scheduling-tasks-0.1.0.jar}} from the target directory immediately.

 # Configuration